blitz-js/blitz/packages/cli/README.md

 OPTIONS
   -h, --help     show CLI help
-  -t, --[no-]ts  generate a TypeScript project
-  --yarn         use Yarn as the package manager
+  -t, --[no-]ts  generate a TypeScript project --dry-run      show what files will be created without writing them to disk --yarn         use Yarn as the package manager
 ```

 _See code: [lib/commands/new.js](https://github.com/blitz-js/blitz/blob/v0.0.1/lib/commands/new.js)_
 <!-- commandsstop -->